danigiri/php-xpath-simple-filter/README.md

 		XPathSimpleFilter::filterToSimpleXML($simpleXml, $xpathArray);

-Which will filter the xm using the same rules but will return a 'SimpleXMLElement' instance.
+Which will filter the xml using the same rules but will return a 'SimpleXMLElement' instance.
 Please note that unnamed nodes are named '&lt;data&gt;' by default.

+		 XPathSimpleFilter::asXML($structure);

+Which will return the structure as a string representation of the array structure in XML, using the same rules of conversion used in the 'filterToSimpleXML' method.
+Useful to modify or alter the structure values before converting to XML.

 Basic filtering examples